Acton Mulching Services

 Contact Acton's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Acton can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
-A resident permit or sticker is typically required for access.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable material sourcing.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and requires permits and fees for use.
-Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+Residents of Acton benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works (DPW).
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must display a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on a set schedule, requiring permits and applicable fees.
+Mulch quality is strictly monitored—materials must be free of construction debris and pesticides, properly aged for 6-12 months, and certified disease-free.
+For more information or to coordinate large-scale mulch needs, contact:

 Acton Engineering Department